test-bench/website/user-guide/getting-started.md

 Activating TestBench with `TestBench.activate` makes the core DSL available in test files.

 The effect of activating TestBench is very limited.
-It adds a method named `context` to Ruby's `main` object, which is the Ruby _runner_, and has no effects on any other objects or classes in the Ruby system.
+It adds TestBench's core API methods to Ruby's `main` object, which is the Ruby script runner.
+Activating TestBench has no effects on any other objects or classes in the Ruby system except for the `main` script runner.

 It's not strictly necessary to activate TestBench in order to use it.
-See the [Using TestBench Without Activation recipe](/user-guide/recipes.md#using-testbench-without-activation) for specifics.
+See the [Using TestBench Without Monkey Patching](/user-guide/recipes.md#use-testbench-without-monkey-patching) recipe for specifics.

 ## Load the Test Initialization File